CompCogNeuro/sims/ch10/sir/README.md

 In summary, correct performance of the task in this model requires BG gating of *Store* information into one of the PFCmnt stripes, and then *not* gating any further *Ignore* information into that same stripe, and finally appropriate gating of the corresponding PFCout stripe on the *Recall* trial.
 This sequence of gating actions must be learned strictly through trial-and-error exploration, shaped by a simple *Rescorla-Wagner* (RW) style dopamine-based reinforcement learning system located on the left-bottom area of the model (see Chapter 7 for details).
 The key point is that this system can learn the predicted reward value of cortical states and use errors in predictions to trigger dopamine bursts and dips that train striatal gating policies.

-To review the functions of the other layers in the PBWM framework:
+To review the functions of the other layers in the PBWM framework (see [deep](https://github.com/emer/leabra/blob/master/deep) and [pbwm](https://github.com/emer/leabra/blob/master/pbwm) repositories for more complete info):

 *  **Matrix**: this is the dynamic gating system representing the matrix units within the dorsal striatum of the basal ganglia.
 The bottom layer contains the "Go" (direct pathway) units, while top layer contains "NoGo" (indirect pathway).
 As in the earlier BG model, the Go units, expressing more D1 receptors, increase their weights from dopamine bursts, and decrease weights from dopamine dips, and vice-versa for the NoGo units with more D2 receptors.
 As is more consistent with the BG biology than earlier versions of this model, most of the competition to select the final gating action happens in the GPe and GPi (with the hyperdirect pathway to the subthalamic nucleus also playing a critical role, but not included in this more abstracted model), with only a relatively weak level of competition within the Matrix layers.
 Note that we have combined the maintenance and output gating stripes all in the same Matrix layer -- this allows these stripes to all compete with each other here, and more importantly in the subsequent GPi and GPe stripes -- this competitive interaction is critical for allowing the system to learn to properly coordinate maintenance when it is appropriate to update/store new information for maintenance vs. when it is important to select from currently stored representations via output gating.